expra-frankfurt/wise25/lecture/content/open-science.md

 -	**R / Python** – scripted analysis for reproducibility (JASP is also fine).

 Common Conceptual Pitfalls (and how to avoid them)
--**	Ambiguous variable names**. → Use a codebook, prefer snake_case when you name a variable.
+- **Ambiguous variable names**. → Use a codebook, prefer snake_case when you name a variable.
 -	**Results not reproducible on another computer**. → Make sure this is justified and clearly tracked.
 Add a Disclaimer if you did not test this specific issue.
 -	**Unclear authorship**. → Record credit roles from the start in the README file.